 As it marks its 50th anniversary, the organization continues to look ahead — with an urgent call for volunteers willing to make a meaningful difference in someone’s life.

-For more information or to get involved, WICA can be reached at 514-694-5850 or by email at info@pcbo-wica.com.
+For more information or to get involved, WICA can be reached at 514-694-5850 or by email at info@pcbo-wica.com. n